 For the purpose of this regulation, MTB refers to uncooked, solid cuts of beef that has been prepared by mechanical tenderization.
 Mechanical tenderization is a process where the integrity of the beef surface has been compromised by being punctured by blades or needles, or by the injection of a solution or marinade.
 The process can enhance the eating quality of beef, especially beef made from parts of the animal used in locomotion which are naturally tougher.
 Mechanical tenderization can also occur at home, as tenderizing tools intended for home use are available to Canadian consumers.

+Irradiation is a scientifically proven and highly effective means to enhance food safety.
 The ability of irradiation to reduce E.coli O157 and other pathogenic E.coli is well established.
 When combined with food safety interventions already in use, irradiation could essentially eliminate E.coli related illness associated with ground beef.
-The CCA believes this is reason enough to support making this choice available to Canadians that wish to purchase irradiated food products.

 The Code of Practice for the Care and Handling of Beef Cattle is a set of science-informed and expert-vetted guidelines for everyday practices used in the raising of beef cattle.
 Code guidelines are not regulation, they are recommended practices put forth by industry experts as science-informed proper animal care.
 Producers can defer to the Code knowing the recommended guidelines are based on the latest knowledge and science.
 The Code will also help consumers better understand the practices used in beef cattle production and provide assurances that all guidelines are rooted in proper animal care.
 The CCA encourages producers to familiarize themselves with the renewed Code and incorporate the practices within in order to ensure that they continue to practice the best animal care possible.